alx-xlx/gdrive-clone/README.md

 ```
 This will Add all the service accounts to your Teamdrive, so make sure you have `Manager` Role in this `TEAMDRIVEID`

+We have successfully generated Service Accounts (SA)
+Rename any one of the SA to `1.json`